Marijuana Stop!

 Marijuana Stop! (Μαριχουάνα Stop) is a 1971 film starring Zoe Laskari and Martha Karagianni.

 Plot

-Three cousins inherit an old mansion in Plaka and each one have different plans on how they want to develop it.
+Three cousins inherit an old mansion in Plaka and each one has different plans on how they want to develop it.
 The two Athenian cousins Achilleas and Hippocrates are busy making their own plans while the third cousin arrives from abroad with plans of her own.
 The film also dealt with the hippie culture and its perception in Greek society as drug-using.